SwedbankPay/developer.swedbankpay.com/payments/card/other-features.md

 ## 3-D Secure 2

 When dealing with card payments, 3-D Secure authentication of the cardholder is an essential topic.
-3-D Secure 2.0 is an improved version of the old protocol, now allowing frictionless payments where transactions can be completed without input from the cardholder.
-Therefore, there are certain fields that should be included when implementing 3-D Secure 2.0.
+3-D Secure 2 is an improved version of the old protocol, now allowing frictionless payments where transactions can be completed without input from the cardholder.
+Therefore, there are certain fields that should be included when implementing 3-D Secure 2.
 These are listed below and can be seen in the abbreviated request example below.

-*   `payment.riskIndicator`
-*   `payment.cardholder`

 {:.code-header}
 **Request**